GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_PATH_RESPONSE {#path-response-frame}

-MC_PATH_RESPONSE frames are sent from a client to a server in a unicast connection in response to a PATH_CHALLENGE received in a channel.
+MC_PATH_RESPONSE frames are sent from a client to a server in the unicast connection in response to a PATH_CHALLENGE received in a channel.
 Like PATH_RESPONSE but includes a channel id.

 MC_PATH_RESPONSE frames are formatted as shown in {{fig-mc-path-response-format}}.